arvo-tuni/teda/README.md

 start "ARVO data server" cmd "/c node ./app.js -d YOUR_DATA_FOLDER"
 ```

-and replace the path to the data folder with the correct one.
+and replace the path to the data folder with the correct one that is **relative to the `teda-server/build` folder**.

 There are also other parameters for the data server, you can learn about them from the console that runs the server.